davesloan/xpungr/README.md

 # Xpungr

-Xpungr is a Ruby gem designed to work with Rails and ActiveRecord to provide a way of soft-deleting records.
-Rather than using the usual method of a nullable deleted_at field, xpungr give you the option of using a boolean flag or archiving the deleted record into a separate database table.
-Either method should result in better scalability as data and soft-deleted data grows within your application.
+Xpungr is a Ruby gem designed to work with Rails, ActiveRecord, and Mongoid to replace paranoia and soft-delete gems with an archival system which removes the data from your primary database and stores it in a MongoDB collection.

 ## Installation